aws/amazon-ivs-react-native-player/docs/ivs-player-reference.md

 type: `(position: number) => void`

+### initialBufferDuration _(optional)_

+Sets the initial (minimum) buffer duration required to start playback.
+If a value outside the allowable range is used, the current value is maintained.
+Supported range: `0.1` to `5` seconds.
+Lowering this value may increase rebuffering.

+default: `Determined by player based on normal or low latency setting`
+type: `number`

 ### progressInterval _(optional)_

 Value that specifies how often `onProgress` callback should be called in seconds.